 Corneal Transplantation: DMEK for Fuchs dystrophy

 Fuchs’ Dystrophy is a condition of the Corneal Endothelium.
 It is an inherited condition that becomes apparent between the ages of 40 and 60.
 Common symptoms are blurring of vision and halos around lights, particularly after waking from sleep.
-This is caused by water-logging of the cornea as the function of the endothelial cells reduce.
+This is caused by the water-logging of the cornea as the function of the endothelial cells reduce.

 Currently, the best treatment for symptomatic Fuchs Corneal Endothelial Dystrophy is a single cell layer Corneal Transplant, called DMEK (Descemet’s Membrane Endothelial Keratoplasty).
 This corneal implant service provides a like-for-like replacement of the damaged cells.

 DMEK for Fuchs’ dystrophy has a number of advantages over older techniques, such as;

 - Lower risk of rejection